Barefoot (horse): 1826: six-year-old season

 Barefoot's final season began on 29 March when he finished unplaced behind Lord Kelburne's colt Dare-Devil in the Craven Stakes at Catterick Bridge Racecourse.
 Twelve days later, Lord Darlington paid a £150 forfeit when Barefoot failed to appear for a two-mile match race against Lord Exeter's colt Zealot at Newmarket.
 On 17 May at Manchester Racecourse Barefoot carried top weight of 126 pounds to victory in a two-mile handicap, and in June he recorded his last win when he took a second Lancaster Gold Cup.
 In August, Barefoot started 5/2 second favourite for adivision of the Great Subscription Purse at York, but finished last of the four runners behind Confederate.
 A week later, Barefoot ended his racing career by finishing second to Canteen in the Gold Cup at Stockton-on-Tees Racecourse.

 Stud career

 At the end of his racing career, Barefoot was sold to Admiral Sir Isaac Coffin and exported to the United States.
 He stood as a breeding stallion at various studs in Massachusetts, New York, New England, Virginia, Kentucky and Tennessee but was not a great success although some of his daughters became successful broodmares.
 Barefoot died from a snake bite at Tipton County, Tennessee, in 1840.

 Pedigree

-Barefoot was inbred 4 x 4 to Herod, meaning that this stallion appears twice in the fourth generation of his pedigree.
+^ Barefoot is inbred 5S x 5S x 4D x 4D to the stallion Herod, meaning that he appears fifth generation twice (via Highflyer and Dundas' Herod mare)^ on the sire side of his pedigree and fourth generation twice on the dam side of his pedigree.

+^ Barefoot is inbred 4S x 5S to the stallion Eclipse, meaning that he appears fourth generation and fifth generation (via Mercury) on the sire side of his pedigree.

+^ Barefoot is inbred 5D x 4D to the stallion Matchem, meaning that he appears fifth generation (via Dux)^ and fourth generation on the dam side of his pedigree.